It IS a war, you know? There really is a battlefield of the mind.

 I finally got a new journal and wrote the following statement – a full page of it – on the first day.

-It reminded me of the punishment teachers would give in elementary school – having a student write out something on the chalkboard 100 times, “I will NOT call Suzy a cootie-factory…”
+Anyway, it reminded me of the punishment teachers would give in elementary school – having a student write out something on the chalkboard 100 times, “I will NOT call Suzy a cootie-factory…”

 But it struck me as WAY more important than that – way more POSITIVE.